vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 1. Verify that for all ersatz validators their multisig score is 1 (<a name="0069-VCBS-010" href="#0069-VCBS-010">0069-VCBS-010</a>)
 1. Tendermint validators excess signature (<a name="0069-VCBS-011" href="#0069-VCBS-011">0069-VCBS-011</a>):
     - Setup a network with 5 Tendermint validators but with only 4 validators that have sufficient self-delegation.
 Call the one without enough self-delegation Bob.
     - Announce a new node (Alice) and self-delegate to them, allow some time to replace the validator with no self-delegation (Bob) as a Tendermint validator by Alice.
-Note: At this point the signature of Bob IS still on the multisig contract.
+Note: At this point the signature of Bob IS still on all the multisig contracts.
     - Transfer 1000 tokens to the VEGA reward account.
-    - Verify that at the end of the epoch all of the Tendermint validators should have a multisig score = 0 since Bob is still on the contract.
+    - Verify that at the end of the epoch all of the Tendermint validators should have a multisig score = 0 since Bob is still on all contracts.
 1. Tendermint validators missing signature test 1 (<a name="0069-VCBS-012" href="#0069-VCBS-012">0069-VCBS-012</a>):
     - Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators network parameter set to 5.
     - **Additional setup:** ensure that the network parameter `network.validators.multisig.numberOfSigners` is set to **5**.